mounchiliu/IndividualProject/README.md

 **Add semi-dense optical flow for pose estimation on dynamic objects**

+If the object does not have enough sparse flow to do the pose estimation, the system will use semi-dense optical flow.

 - Get all the points within the bounding box in current left image.

 - For each point, calculate the local gradient.
 Retain points with salient gradient.